 The Netherlands has an extensive public transport system, including buses, trams, metros and trains.

-A new payment system was recently implemented throughout the country using a smart card credited with euro's (see links below).
-Don't worry if you have trouble getting the hang of the system; many Dutch people do as well!
 When planning a trip by train, remember that Delft has two stations: Delft and Delft Zuid (South).
 Be sure to have a valid ticket before getting on the train.

 - Guide to public transport in the Netherlands (Expatica)